HielSaraiva/project-chess-system/README.md

 ## Introduction:

 * Used language: JAVA
-* The project will run correctly only if a colored terminal(git bash on Windows / Oh-My-Zsh on macOS) is used or if a IDE is used to it
+* The project will run correctly only if a colored terminal(git bash on Windows / Oh-My-Zsh on macOS) is used or if an IDE is used to it